Jacob-Hocevar/red-avi-tamu/Elysium/Elysium_GUI/README.md

     D. Add a line reading `QT += core` for the namespace (alignment flags, among others).

+    E. Add a line reading `QT += serialport` for the serial connections.

     [comment]: # (Update Here if new lines become necessary)

 3. `qmake Elysium_GUI.pro` to generate a makefile from the project file.